This article is about

 Conclusion

+Minerals are essential to human health, supporting critical functions such as bone strength, muscle contractions, nerve signaling, and immune defense.
 A balanced diet intake of both macrominerals and traceminerals is crucial to avoid deficiencies that can lead to serious health complications like anemia, weakened bones, and immune dysfunction.

 While most people can meet their mineral needs through proper nutrition, certain populations may require supplementation.
 Striking abalance between adequate intake and avoiding excess is key to maintaining optimal health and well-being.